-Airborne viruses in the air are spread by droplets or aerosols and can become airborne by coughing, sneezing or simply breathing.
+Airborne viruses are spread by droplets, or aerosols, and can become airborne by coughing, sneezing or simply breathing.

-If you’re considering buying an air purifier for filtering viruses the first thing you need to look is the filter efficiency, an air purifier is only going to be as good as the filter inside.
-When you are dealing with filtering viruses and bacteria from the air you want an air purifier with a medical-grade HEPA filter.
+If you’re considering buying an air purifier with the intention of filtering viruses, the first thing you need to look at is the filter efficiency, an air purifier is only going to be as good as the filter inside.
+When you are dealing with filtering viruses and bacteria from the air, you want an air purifier with a medical-grade HEPA filter.
 Medical-grade refers to top tier H13 or H14 efficiency rated filters which will filter minimum 99.97% particles @ 0.3 microns (PM 0.3) or larger.
-These filters are relied upon in infection control isolation rooms and operating theaters.
-Made from a very fine pleated paper they maintain minimum efficiency at 99.95% or 99.995% @ 0.3 microns for the life of the filter.
+These filters are relied upon in infection control isolation rooms and operating theatres.
+Made from a very fine pleated paper, they maintain minimum efficiency at 99.95% or 99.995% @ 0.3 microns for the life of the filter.

-Most viruses are estimated to be 0.1-0.125 microns in size.
-H13/H14 HEPA are effective in filtering approx. 95% or greater of particles @ 0.1 microns.
-The CDC recommends N95 masks for frontline medical workers which filter 95% @ 0.3 microns to reduce exposure and chances of infection.
+Most viruses are estimated to be 0.1-0.125 microns in size; H13/H14 HEPA is effective in filtering approx. 95% or greater of particles @ 0.1 microns.
+The CDC recommends N95 masks for front-line medical workers which filter 95% @ 0.3 microns to reduce exposure and chances of infection.

-- Bigger is better: the larger the size of the filter surface area (usually measured in m2) actually increases the efficiency of the filter due to larger contact area.
-When comparing air purifiers look for the largest filter.
+- Bigger is better: the larger the size of the filter surface area (usually measured in m2) actually increases the efficiency of the filter due to a larger contact area.
+When comparing air purifiers look for the largest filter in size.

 You need to make sure the airflow discharge of the system directs clean air from one side of the room to the other effectively.
 Air purifiers which direct airflow in all directions tend to recirculate their own air at lower speeds making them less effective.

-All air purifiers we manufacture are to a commercial standard using H13 HEPA filters.
-Systems are steel and aluminium construction and powered by German made motors.
-All filters are made from steel casings and filters are leak tested with an ISO certified METONE laser particle counter.
+All air purifiers we manufacture are to a commercial standard using H13 medical-grade HEPA filters.
+Our systems are steel and aluminium construction and powered by German-made motors.
+All filters are made from steel casings and filters are leak tested with an ISO certified MET ONE laser particle counter.
 We don’t use plastic, cardboard or foam filter materials.
 Every system is fully Australian made.